MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-overview.md

 This section of the Deployment Guide provides information about how to upgrade to System Center 2019 from an older supported version.
 You can upgrade to Operations Manager 2019 from Operations Manager versions 2016, 1801 or 1807.

-It is assumed in this guide that you're performing an upgrade from System Center 2016, 1801, or 1807.
+It's assumed in this guide that you're performing an upgrade from System Center 2016, 1801, or 1807.
 For information about installing Operations Manager on a computer where no previous version of Operations Manager exists, see [Deploying System Center Operations Manager](deploy-overview.md).

 ::: moniker-end